This recipe is NOT safe for Coumadin (warfarin) users.

 Cooking Time: 45 Minutes

-This recipe makes great leftovers cold or hot.
+This recipe can easily be multiplied and makes great leftovers cold or hot.

 Place a large skillet in the oven and preheat to 325°F.